DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/readme.md

 ## Infection Mini-Game
 Command by TheRoboticon

 > A zombie plague has infected the server!
 Users can infect themselves with `?plague`, then infect other people with `?infect`.
-Those infected might want to use `?cure` to save themselves, but should beware the dangerous side effects!
+Those infected might want to use `?cure` to save themselves, but should be wary of a dangerous side effect!

 ### Requirements
  - Create the two roles `Infected` and `Uninfected`.
 If you'd like, you can set the `Infected` role to have some disadvantages, such as the inability to use emotes.